agencyenterprise/ascii-only/README.md

 ## Disclaimer

 We're not responsible for any problems happening with your customers at your Shopify checkout page.
-This script came as a client need and it was well tested with many user cases.
-You can always double-check the code (which we encourage you to do it), fork the repository to your own needs or even open a pull request to help us improve this script. request to help us improve this script.
+This script came as a clien need and it was well tested with many user cases.
+You can always double-check the code (which we encourage you to do it), fork the repository to your own needs or even open a pull request to help us improve ascii-only.